 The traditional option is to work at a school.
-If you want to become a teacher, you must also complete a Master of Education to be eligible for the preparatory service.
-Once completed, you can teach at a Gymnasium secondary school.
+If you want to become a teacher, you must also complete a Master of Education in Teacher Education to be eligible for the preparatory service.
+Once completed, you can teach at a Gymnasium secondary school in Germany.

 The University of Mannheim is well-connected internationally, and is partners with around 450 universities around the world.
 The International Office can help you to plan a semester of study abroad.
 The ideal time to study abroad is during the fifth semester of the program.
 Studying abroad is optional, and is encouraged by the School.
 Credits that you obtain abroad are normally recognized by the University of Mannheim, which means that you do not have to extend the duration of your studies.

 All students of bachelor's programs in Teacher Education in Baden-Württemberg complete their first school placement (Orientierungspraktikum) during the program.
 The placement lasts for three weeks, and gives students the chance to gain initial practical experience during their studies.